karpetrosyan/hishel/README.md

 ## Contributing

-`Hishel` is a powerful tool, but it is also a new project with potential flaws, so we welcome contributions!

 You can open the pull request by following these instructions if you want to improve `Hishel`. 💓

 - Fork the project.